A Cultural Study of Poverty and Homelessness

 Apply this course towards:

 This online course invites students to consider the apparent homelessness crisis through the lens of Canadian social policy formulation.
 The focus is on the connections between policy decisions of the last half century and current problems, as well as evaluation of current policy solutions.
 The course will contextualize the Canadian experience with that of Western Europe, the United States and applicable experiences and experiments in other G20 countries.
 Overall themes will include the racial, gender and age determinants of poverty and homelessness in Canada past and present; the rise in inequality since 1970 and the debate over relative poverty; the relatively recent growth in homelessness and addiction into a national crisis, and an assessment of current models.
-The course includes two graded assignments that will require visits to a local homelessness or poverty alleviation agency.

 By the end of this course, students will be able to: